 Plan Description - The Library employees participate in the Ohio Public Employees Retirement System (OPERS).
 OPERS administers three separate pension plans.
 The traditional pension plan is a cost-sharing, multiple-employer defined benefit pension plan.
-The member-directed plan is a defined contribution plan and the combined plan is a cost-sharing, multiple-employer defined benefit pension plan that has the elements of both a defined benefit and defined contribution plan.
+The member-directed plan is a defined contribution plan, and the combined plan is a combination cost-sharing, multiple-employer defined benefit /defined contribution pension plan.
+Participating employers are divided into state, local, law enforcement and public safety divisions.
+While members in the state and local divisions may participate in all three plans, law enforcement and public safety divisions exist only within the traditional plan.